Lambert-Nguyen/cosmo-management/docs/reports/UI_UX_BACKEND_TEMPLATE_SCAN_2025-09-08.md

 ## ✅ Conclusion

 The UI/UX backend template scan has been completed successfully with all identified issues resolved.
-The AriStay backend now features:
+The Cosmo backend now features:

 - ✅ **Fully functional authentication system** with secure password reset
 - ✅ **Modern, responsive admin interface** with enhanced Excel import